 PIP Arbitration Lawyer New Jersey

-Personal Injury Protection (PIP) is basically a collection of insurance benefits which include, but not limited to, income continuation entitlements, funeral entitlements, death entitlements, medical expense entitlements, as well as, essential service entitlements.
-Examples of Medical expense benefits include medical, hospital, and allied expenditures made for the treatment of injuries.
+Personal Injury Protection (PIP) is basically a collection of insurance benefits which include, but are not limited to, income continuation entitlements, funeral entitlements, death entitlements, medical expense entitlements, and essential service entitlements.
+Examples of medical expense benefits include medical, hospital, and allied expenditures made for the treatment of injuries.

-Let us stress however, that they fail to Pre-certify cases, it could lead to a fifty percent penalty especially in cases or situations whereby the treatment is medically relevant.
-All the billings must, as a matter of fact, be submitted via CPT – “Current Procedure Terminology Codes” aka Automobile Medical Fee Schedule.
+With cases involving automobile insurance, let us stress that failure to precertify cases could lead to a fifty percent penalty, even in cases or situations whereby the treatment is medically relevant.
+All the billings must be submitted according to CPT – “Current Procedure Terminology Codes” aka Automobile Medical Fee Schedule.

-Additionally, Corradino and Papa, LLC. would review your files to ensure that all the necessary documentation is being provided so as to ensure the 95% success rate in the firm.
-The provider would not be charged any fee(s) for the legal services and fees of the firm.
-Albeit, Corradino and Papa, LLC. also files the “New Jersey Property-Liability Insurance Guaranty Association (NJ PLIGA)” cases.
-We also enable the provider during the process of appeals in order to ensure high success rates in the firm.
-Please feel free to contact us with any questions, or to arrange for a FREE CONSUTLATION.
+Additionally, Corradino and Papa, LLC would review your files to ensure that all the necessary documentation is being provided increasing the likelihood of success.
+The provider would not be charged any fee(s) for the legal services of the firm.
+Please feel free to contact us with any questions, or to arrange for a FREE CONSULTATION.